Eau Chew: Dishing Out Huang Cuisine For 80 Years And Counting

 A quick look around in her kitchen when she quipped, “Settle down otherwise the food will get cold and you won’t enjoy it as much”.
 And, as we were seated we got the introduction to her family recipes through Crispy Spring Chicken.

-Final Verdict: Go For Eau Chew Chinese Restaurant
+Final Verdict: Go for Eau Chew Chinese Restaurant for Authentic Indo-Chinese Cuisine

 Address: Eau Chew Restaurant, Plot No. 12, First Floor, G.C.
 Avenue, Dharmatala, Kolkata